FAQs

 As regards the format of the certificate, the following terms are used:

-- Card certificate: held on a card.
+- Card certificate: is one that is held on a card.

 Earlier types of certificates are not the only ones that may be encountered, but they are the most widespread.